insight-platform/Replay/README.md

 ## Documentation

-The documentation is available at [GitHub Pages](https://insight-platform.github.io/Replay/) directory.
+The documentation is available at [GitHub Pages](https://insight-platform.github.io/Replay/).

 ## LICENSE